AzureAD/microsoft-authentication-library-for-js/contributing.md

 ### RELEASE

-Releases are managed using [beachball](https://microsoft.github.io/beachball/) package.
-In short, `beachball` will enforce every PR to a release branch to include a changefile that will describe the feature as a changelog item.
-During publish, the package will compile changes for all relevant packages and perform a release to npm.
+Releases are managed using the [beachball](https://microsoft.github.io/beachball/) package.
+In short, `beachball` will enforce that every PR to a release branch includes a changefile that will describe the feature as a changelog item.
+During publish, the package will compile changes for all relevant packages and perform a release to `npm`.

 There are a few scripts added to the `package.json` to support this: